slf-dot-ch/snowmicropyn/docs/overview.rst

    # (By default, filename will be S31M0067_samples.csv)
    p.export_samples()

 You find more information about the API in the :doc:`api_usersguide`.
+For more details about the API's elements, checkout the :doc:`api_reference`.

 Launch the :program:`Examiner`
 ------------------------------